This was originally a Twitter thread, posted on 22 APR 02019.

 The 70s and 80s were fertile soil for growing dickheads.

 Why?
-Well, we know that wealth actually reduces compassion in measurable, consistent ways, and that power causes physical damage like a TBI.
+Well, we know that wealth actually reduces compassion in measurable, consistent ways, and we know that power causes physical damage like a traumatic brain injury.
 And the 80s were the era of Greed Is Good and a massive transfer of power to corporations.

 Tony becomes a hero not *because* of his wealth, but in spite of it.